-Embarking on a new business venture is exciting, especially if you’ve decided to start with a friend or a group of experienced individuals.
+Embarking on a new business venture is exciting, especially if you’ve decided to start with a friend or a group of others.
 While this process can feel extremely overwhelming at times, you’ll never be in it alone!

 Your first major business decision will be choosing which business structure to go for.
-If you don’t fancy the stress of setting up a limited company (yet), a business partnership may be an appealing choice.
+If you don’t fancy setting up a limited company (yet), a business partnership may be an appealing choice.
 This is down to the fact it’s quick, simple, and easy to set up.

 But how do you register a business partnership?
 The good news is it’s fairly straightforward – but like any business structure, it comes with its pros and cons.
 We’ll look at how you register a business partnership and what it means to be in one.